deepak9001yadav/Flight-Backed-Services/README.md

 }
 ```

-Once you added your db config as listed above,go to the src folder from your terminal and execute `npx sequelize db:create`
+Once you added your db config as listed above,go to the src folder from your terminal and execute `npx sequelize db:create` and then execute

+`npx sequelize db:migrate`

 ## Db Design